Holographic Schwinger effect and electric instability with anisotropy: Potential analysis

-The parameter is set as $\frac{T_{f}L^{2}}{u_{0}}=1,\beta=0.5$ in our numerical calculations which refers to the situation of finite temperature and fixed $M_{KK}$ in the black and bubble background respectively.
-As we can see the numerical calculation shows the separation is suppressed by the presence of the anisotropy denoted by $a$ and the potential barrier vanishes for $\mathcal{E}_{\parallel,\perp}>1$ with various $a$.
-Therefore, the critical electric field obtained from the potential analysis agrees with (\ref{eq:13}) and (\ref{eq:15}) obtained form the D-brane action.
-To specify the dependence of the anisotropy in the total potential, we plot out the behavior of the potential for fixed $\mathcal{E}_{\parallel,\perp}$ with various $a$ in Figures \ref{fig:5}, \ref{fig:6}, \ref{fig:7}, \ref{fig:8}, which show that, both in the black brane and bubble background, the barrier of the potential $V_{\mathrm{tot}}^{\parallel}$ in parallel direction is suppressed by the presented anisotropy while in the perpendicular direction, the barrier of potential $V_{\mathrm{tot}}^{\perp}$ is increased by the anisotropy.
-And this behavior is in agreement with the analysis of the holographic quark potential in this system as in \cite{key-21} since the quark tension is increased/decreased by the anisotropy in the perpendicular/parallel direction respectively.
+The behaviors of the separation and total potential presented in (\ref{eq:25}) - (\ref{eq:29}) can be evaluated numerically which are illustrated in Figure \ref{fig:2}, \ref{fig:3}.
+The parameters are set as $\frac{T_{f}L^{2}}{u_{0}}=1,\beta=0.5$ in our numerical calculations which refer to the situation of finite temperature and fixed $M_{KK}$ in the black and bubble background respectively.
+As we can see, the numerical calculation shows the separation is suppressed by the presence of the anisotropy denoted by $a$ and the potential barrier begins to be vanished for $\mathcal{E}_{\parallel,\perp}\geq1$ with various $a$.
+Therefore, the critical electric field obtained from the potential analysis agrees with (\ref{eq:16}) and (\ref{eq:18}) obtained form the D-brane action.
+Figure \ref{fig:3} also confirms the behavior of the holographic potential as it is in \cite{key-11,key-12,key-13} even if the anisotropy is presented, however the influence of the anisotropy parameter $a$ is too slight to be caught obviously.
+So, in order to specify the dependence of the anisotropy in the total potential, we plot out the behavior of the potential for fixed $\mathcal{E}_{\parallel,\perp}$ by enhancing the affect of the anisotropy with various $a$ in Figures \ref{fig:4}, \ref{fig:5}, \ref{fig:6}, \ref{fig:7}, which show that, both in the black brane and bubble background, the barrier of the potential $V_{\mathrm{tot}}^{\parallel}$ in parallel direction is suppressed by the presented anisotropy while in the perpendicular direction, the barrier of potential $V_{\mathrm{tot}}^{\perp}$ is increased by the anisotropy.
+And this behavior is in agreement with the analysis of the holographic quark potential in this system as in \cite{key-21} since the quark tension is increased/decreased by the anisotropy in the perpendicular/parallel direction respectively \footnote{One may additional find the barrier of the potential $V_{\mathrm{tot}}^{\parallel}$ in parallel direction also agrees with the bottom-up approach in \cite{key-21+1}.
+So it might be a parallel verification of the holographic Schwinger effect with anisotropy. }.
+So this may support the statement of \cite{key-21}, in which the deconfinement in QCD caused by the extremal anisotropy is predicted holographically.